Our institutional knowledge and standardized approach allowed client to secure air permitting across facilities and states

 Ultimately, the revised permit process we developed saved our client money by avoiding notices of violation and enabled their staff to make future permit modifications as needed.

-- Applied our process engineering expertise to develop air compliance strategies for each facility and collectively for their facilities across the U.S.
+Applied our process engineering expertise to develop air compliance strategies for each facility and collectively for their facilities across the United States.

-- Demonstrated air permitting compliance to regulators across the U.S. using our deep institutional knowledge and proactive approach
+Demonstrated air permitting compliance to regulators across the nation using our deep institutional knowledge and proactive approach

 Minimized ongoing costs by empowering the client to manage future permitting

 Ensured client’s peace of mind that they were compliant with federal, state, and local regulations